sylvioazevedo/hshttpd/README.md

   * start - Restart the stopped server;
   * restart - Stop and then restart the server.

-In case of doubts or any problem, please send me a e-mail. <sylvioazevedo@gmail.com>
+In case of doubts or any problem, please send me an e-mail: <sylvioazevedo@gmail.com>